FlyRanch/figurefirst/README.md

 figurefirst_ext ~/.config/inkscape/extensions
 ```

-This defaults to instaling extensions for inkscape <1.0.
-If you want to try out Inkscape 1.0 add `--inkscape_major_version 1` to the above command.
+This defaults to installing extensions for inkscape 1.0.
+If need support for older version of Inkscape (<1.0) add `--inkscape_major_version 0` to the above command.

 ## Quickstart
 *See http://flyranch.github.io/figurefirst/ for more detail, or follow the tutorial notebook: https://github.com/FlyRanch/figurefirst/blob/master/examples/tutorial/tutorial.ipynb*